sans-ui-org/sans-ui/src/routes/(section)/components/spinner/+page.md

 ---
 layout: componentLayout
 title: Spinner
-description: Spinner express an unspecified wait time or display the length of a process.
+description: The Spinner component indicates ongoing processes, typically used to express an unspecified wait time or display the length of a process.
 category: component
 githubFolder: /spinner/Spinner.svelte
 toc: [